satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

-- It might appear at first that the default seperator for split is a single space `' '`, but as per the [docs](https://docs.python.org/2.7/library/stdtypes.html#str.split)
+- It might appear at first that the default separator for split is a single space `' '`, but as per the [docs](https://docs.python.org/2.7/library/stdtypes.html#str.split)
     >  If sep is not specified or is `None`, a different splitting algorithm is applied: runs of consecutive whitespace are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing whitespace.
 Consequently, splitting an empty string or a string consisting of just whitespace with a None separator returns `[]`.
     > If sep is given, consecutive delimiters are not grouped together and are deemed to delimit empty strings (for example, `'1,,2'.split(',')` returns `['1', '', '2']`).
 Splitting an empty string with a specified separator returns `['']`.
 - Noticing how the leading and trailing whitespaces are handled in the following snippet will make things clear,